How to bake sugar cookies. Let’s start with the baking sheets.

 Once frozen, take the pan and place it immediately into the heated oven.

-For 3”-5” cookies, it should take 14 minutes.
-For 1”-2”, give them about 10 minutes and check them.
+For 3”-5” cookies, it should take 13 to 14 minutes.
+For 1”-2” cookies, give them about 10 minutes and check them.
 This will depend on your oven.
 If your oven has hot spots in it, you'll need to rotate the pan halfway through.

 To get a soft cookie, under-bake them a little.
 They will be slightly glossy looking on top.
-Don’t worry, they will continue to bake with the heat in them.
+Don’t worry, they will continue to bake with the heat in them when removed from the oven.

 ***Here are 5 tips on how to bake sugar cookies: